 Dr. James Hay Sivewright was born in Scotland in 1811.
 There is a record of a sister named Mary and another sister named Elizabeth Sivewright who lived in Boston, Massachusettes.

 Dr. Sivewright’s wife the former Elizabeth “Margaret” Phillips was also born in Scotland in 1817.

 It is not known when Dr. Sivewright and his family emigrated to Canada, but their daughter Mary Elizabeth “Louisa” Sivewright was born in Moncton, New Brunswick in 1848.

-Dr. Sivewright attended the Cleveland Medical College graduating in 1853 and the Sivewright family moved to Kent County.
-Dr. Sivewright practiced medicine in Kent Bridge and Thamesville before settling in Chatham in 1854.
+Dr. Sivewright attended the Cleveland Medical College graduating in 1853.
+His son John Phillips Sivewright was born in Buffalo, New York in March of 1854.
+The Sivewright family moved to Chatham-Kent shortly after his birth.
+Dr. Sivewright practiced medicine briefly in Kent Bridge and Thamesville before settling in Chatham in late 1854.

-Dr. James H. Sivewright died on the 5th of August, 1878.
-His sons inherited property and articles related to his medical practice.
-He left his wife and daughters cared for, through income properties that were spread throughout Kent County.
+Dr. James Hay Sivewright died on the 5th of August, 1878.
+His son’s inherited property and articles related to his medical practice.
+He left his wife and daughters cared for, through income properties that were spread throughout Chatham-Kent.
 The doctor and his family resided on King Street East in Chatham.
 His office was located at the intersection of Harvey St. and Wellington Street.

-Mrs. Margaret Sivewright died on the 12th of April, 1880.
-Dr. and Mrs. Sivewright are buried at Maple Leaf Cemetery in Chatham.
+Mrs. Margaret Sivewright died on the 12th of April, 1880 at 33 King Street East in Chatham, which was the home of her son, Dr. John P. Sivewright.
+Dr. and Mrs. James Hay Sivewright were buried at Maple Leaf Cemetery in Chatham.